-Welcome from Chris McKenzie, Assistant Director Adult Care Services
+Welcome from Jackie Brown, Assistant Director Adult Care Services

 Thank you for your interest in joining Medway Council.

-Using the 'Three Conversations' approach we support people to remain independent in their own communities for as long as possible.
+Using the '3 Conversations' approach we support people to remain independent in their own communities for as long as possible.

-Mobile working and user friendly recording systems allows our staff to spend more time doing what is important.
+Mobile working and user-friendly recording systems allow our staff to spend more time doing what is important.